-Head of Consideration Comment Natural Environment Natural Environment It is considered that the development will have minimal impacts on the natural environment.
+Head of Comment Consideration Natural Environment It is considered that the development will have minimal impacts on the natural environment.
 The proposed construction would involve minimal cut and fill, and minimal removal of vegetation.
-Built Environment It is considered that the development will have a negative impact on the built environment and surrounding area for the following reasons: The garage / shed will not complement the existing dwelling. • The garage / shed is taller than existing dwelling and the wall height of 4.2m will be higher than the external wall of the dwelling by at least 1.6m.
-The ridge height of the garage / shed will sit above the ridge height of the existing dwelling. • There are no garage / sheds in the area located beside (or slightly in front) of the dwelling that are higher than their respective dwellings or that have a wall height of 4.2m or contain a 4.2m high single roller door within the front elevation. • The 4.2m high wall of the proposed garage / shed combined with a 900mm side boundary setback juxtaposed with the adjacent carport on the adjoining property to the west will contrast starkly when viewed from Caroline Avenue.
-The roof of the proposed garage / shed will be located above the roof of the adjoining dwelling Social Impact It is considered that if approved the development could have a social impact to the: - Safety of pedestrians and use of bus shelter due to the manoeuvring of the bus on the site.
-Wellbeing of surrounding property owners due to noise and vibration from the bus.
-Economic Impact The development would have minimal economic impact
+Built Environment It is considered that the development will have a negative impact on the built environment and surrounding area for the following reasons: The garage will not complement the existing dwelling.
+The garage shed is taller than existing dwelling and the wall height of 4.2m will be higher than the external wall of the dwelling by at least 1.6m.
+The ridge height of the garage will sit above the ridge height of the existing dwelling.
+There are no garages in the area located beside (or slightly in front) of the dwelling that are higher than their respective dwellings or that have a wall height of 4.2m or contain a 4.2m high single roller door within the front elevation.
+The 4.2m high wall of the proposed garage combined with a 900mm side boundary setback juxtaposed with the adjacent carport on the adjoining property to the west will contrast starkly when viewed from Caroline Avenue.
+The roof of the proposed garage will be located above the roof of the adjoining dwelling.
+Social Impact The development will have minimal social impact.
+Social Impact The development will have minimal social impact.